-Get ready for lots of pumpkin carving, baking, wine mulling, and apple picking, because fall is finally upon us!
+Get ready to embrace the joys of fall with pumpkin carving, baking, wine mulling, and apple picking!

-When you bite into anything made using a pumpkin spice blend, the flavors you’re tasting don’t actually come from pumpkin itself.
-In fact, nearly all pumpkin spice blends don’t even incorporate real pumpkin, and instead use a combination of aromatic fall staples such as cinnamon, nutmeg, clove, allspice, and ginger.
+When you taste anything made with a pumpkin spice blend, the flavors you experience do not come from pumpkin itself.
+Surprisingly, most pumpkin spice blends don’t even contain real pumpkins.
+Instead, they rely on a mix of aromatic fall staples such as cinnamon, nutmeg, clove, allspice, and ginger.

-The same goes for allspice and ginger.
-These ingredients both have extraordinarily unique tastes and give the most spice of any fall flavors.
+The same principle applies to allspice and ginger.
+These ingredients possess uniquely bold flavors and provide the most spice among all the fall flavors.

 2022 Fall Trends Forecast

-Now that we’ve covered the fall spice basics, let’s talk about some popular new fall flavors to look out for this autumn.
+Now that we have covered the basics of fall spices, let’s discuss some popular new fall flavors to watch out for this autumn.

-Excitement surrounding new fall flavors is high every year.
-According to Technomic’s Flavor Consumer Trend Report, 37% of U.S. consumers are more likely to try a new menu item if it features seasonal ingredients.
+Each year, there is a great deal of excitement surrounding new fall flavors.
+According to Technomic’s FLAVOR CONSUMER TREND REPORT, 37% of U.S. consumers are more inclined to try a new menu item if it features seasonal ingredients.

-Keeping in mind the aforementioned roster of trending spices, lots of companies give into the seasonal hype by rolling out new fall flavor combinations between the end of August and early September.
-Read on if you’re looking to get ahead of 2022’s fall flavor forecast!
+Taking into consideration the previously mentioned lineup of trending spices, many companies embrace the seasonal fervor by introducing new fall flavor combinations between the end of August and early September.
+If you want to stay ahead of the curve for the fall flavor forecast in 2022, keep reading!

-Due to its versatility, you can expect to see this timeless fall favorite just about everywhere in 2022 — perhaps rivaling our beloved pumpkin spice — paired most predominantly with cinnamon and nutmeg.
+Thanks to its versatility, you can anticipate encountering this timeless fall favorite almost everywhere in 2022, potentially rivaling the beloved pumpkin spice.
+Apple will often be paired prominently with cinnamon and nutmeg, creating delightful flavor combinations.

 Now that you know what’s trending, it’s time to start planning your incorporation of fall flavors this season!
 St. Charles Trading can connect you with globally sourced ingredients that will spice up your products.
 Whether you’re taking the maple route or jumping on the bourbon bandwagon, we’ve got you covered with the high-quality, premium spices you need.